Highlights and Plans

 And, some of the volunteer and prayer group numbers …

-- 203 Coordinators and Contact persons in 45 states in the U. S.
+- Almost 300 Coordinators and Contact persons in 90 chpaters in 47 states in the U. S. and Canada

-- The eleventh annual gathering of the Circle of Friends was held at St. Benedict’s Monastery, July 21-24.
-Talks were given by Fr.
-Terry Ryan.
-This year’s gathering will be held July 20-23.
-Abbot Joseph Boyle will be the featured speaker and other special activities are planned.
+- The thirteenth annual gathering of the Circle of Friends was held at St. Benedict’s Monastery, July 19-23.
+This year’s gathering will be held July 17-21.

-Over 1,700 donors generosity donated to support the movement of Centering Prayer and the furtherance of the contemplative life around the world.
-Due to the generosity of donors, 211 scholarships for online offerings, retreats and chapter-related events were awarded.
+Over 1,500 donors generously donated to support the movement of Centering Prayer and the furtherance of the Christian contemplative life around the world through CO.
+Due to the generosity of donors, 240 scholarships for online offerings, retreats, and chapter-related events were awarded.

 Finally, special moments …